dagraham/etm-dgraham/README.md

         (env) $ pip install -U etm-dgraham

+This will install etm and all its requirements in

+		./env/lib/python3.x/sitepackages

-This will install etm and all its requirements in `./env/lib/python3.x/sitepackages` and will also install an executable called `etm` in `./env/bin`.
-You may see a warning about update 0.0.1 requiring style 1.0.0 - this can be ignored.
+and will also install an executable called `etm` in `./env/bin`.

 By the way, the suggested terminal size for etm is 60 (columns) by 32 or more (rows).
 The default color scheme is best with a dark terminal background.
 A scheme better suited to light backgrounds can be set using `style: light` in `cfg.yaml` in your home directory.
 Some of the *etm* display may not be visible unless `style` is set correctly for your display.